Knicks vs. Bucks Player Props Betting Odds

 |3PM

-- The 26.5-point prop bet for Damian Lillard on Saturday is 0.2 higher than his season scoring average (26.3).
+- Monday's points prop for Damian Lillard is 25.5.
+That's 0.5 less than his season average.

-- He averages 0.9 more rebounds than his prop bet Saturday of 3.5.
+- He has averaged 4.6 rebounds per game, 0.1 higher than his prop bet on Monday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.